 By activating the SAML app in Docebo, you can allow users to log into their learning platforms using credentials from active sessions of other web platforms.
 This article will give you a step-by-step process of how to activate and configure the app using the Standard Configuration process.

-Configuring SAML using Google, OKTA, Microsoft Azure and OneLogin If you are configuring SAML to work in conjunction with OKTA, Microsoft Azure or OneLogin, have a look at the step-by-step configuration from our Solution Deployment Managers
+If you are configuring SAML to work in conjunction with OKTA, Microsoft Azure, OneLogin or Google, have a look at the step-by-step configuration from our Solution Deployment Managers:

 Activating the SAML App